JoseC1/Project_3/README.md

 # Description
-This is template code that can be used for all future assembly language assignments.
-This is specifically for the CIS208 Machine Organization and Architecture class at Victor Valley College
+This is template code that can be used for all assembly language assignments in the CIS208 Machine Organization and Architecture class at Victor Valley College